-As mass shutdowns occur all over the country due to the coronavirus pandemic, layoff rates are surging at unprecedented levels.
-The recent wave of unemployment claims has already surpassed the most ever reported by the U.S. Department of Labor since they began reporting in 1967 by over nine times.
-Some economists and the Federal Reserve predict that, if this continues much longer, the unemployment rate in the U.S. will exceed that of the Great Depression.
+As mass shutdowns occured all over the country due to the coronavirus pandemic, layoff rates surged at unprecedented levels.
+The wave of unemployment claims surpassed the most ever reported by the U.S. Department of Labor since they began reporting in 1967 by over nine times.

-As discretionary spending slows to a halt and a recession looms, employers across the country are facing some of the hardest decisions of their careers: to layoff employees or keep their workforce intact.
+As this trend continues, employers across the country are facing some of the hardest decisions of their careers: to layoff employees or keep their workforce intact.

 Breathing New Life Into Companies In Crisis

 We quickly identify the highest priority issues, determine short-term stabilization solutions, create action plans and act immediately.